Elessog/be_embsys/README.md

 The file autoupdate.sh compares the version on the USB key and the one on the Amadeus card.
 If both versions are equal, nothing is done.
 Otherwise the file autoupdate.sh update the version currently installed on the armadeus card.

-To compile the cryptprog programm (in console you must be in be_embsys):
+To compile the cryptprog program (in console you must be in be_embsys):

         cd autotools
         export PATH=$PATH:path_to_folder_of_crosscompiler